Olha Rozshchupkina

-Olha Rozshchupkina (born 26 March 1984) is a Ukrainian former artistic gymnast.
+Olga Roschupkina (born 26 March 1984) is a Ukrainian former artistic gymnast.
 She competed at the 2000 Summer Olympics, where she placed 7th in the all-around and 6th in the uneven bars event final.

 She won women's team and balance beam bronze medal at the 1999 World Championships.

-According to Rozshchupkina’s Facebook page, she now lives in Canada working as a gymnastics coach for Queen City Gymnastics in Regina, Saskatchewan.
+According to Roschupkina’s Facebook page, she now lives in Canada working as a gymnastics coach for Queen City Gymnastics in Regina, Saskatchewan.